-Mobile phones may be brought into school at the owner's own risk.
-The school will not accept responsibility for loss or damage.
-Any student found using their phone on school premises will have it confiscated.
-A second offence will result in a parent/carer having to come into school to collect the mobile phone.
+Mobile phones need to be switched off and placed in your child's bag/pocket.
+If a student is seen using their phone/earpods on school premises, the item will be confiscated.
+A second offence will result in a parent/carer having to come into school to collect the item.
+The school will not accept any responsibility for loss or damage of these items.